HILOK/DCS_NOTAM/README.md

 **[B]** indicates the feature is technically implemented, but bugged/broken

 **Dates:**
-- use full year within header, i.e. 2022
+- full year within header, i.e. 2022
-- use 2-digit year in subcategories, i.e. 23
+- 2-digit year in subcategories, i.e. 23

 **Sorting:**
 - categories by priority, see template below (do not change)
 - items alphabetically; except for weapon system: air-air weapons first, alphabetically, air-ground weapons next, also alphabetically

 ### Template ###
 Use this as example or template.
-Listed ITEMS are exemplary only, and not extensive.
+Listed ITEMS are exemplary only, and not comprehensive.
 ***
 ## HOLD ITEM LIST